 Discovery Questions asked and Customer Answers

-This template provides an analysis of the discovery questions asked by the salesperson and the corresponding answers given by the customer.
+This section provides an overview of the discovery questions asked by the salesperson and the corresponding answers given by the customer.

 Customer Questions asked and Sales Answers